 - Whether information can be printed or downloaded

-The exposure of sensitive material is controlled (and limited).
-And the communication power of VDRs is unparalleled, thanks to the detailed reports of VDR access, document alterations, new uploads, comments and questions that are available.
+All of this means that the exposure of sensitive material is controlled and limited.
+And the communication power of VDRs is unparalleled, thanks to the detailed reports of VDR access, document alterations, new uploads, comments, and questions that are available.
 These reports are also useful for any audits of your deals.

 Why You Should Use Virtual Data Rooms for Due Diligence

 A company usually conducts due diligence before entering into an agreement with another company.
 Minimizing risk for all parties involved, due diligence for any transaction requires a thorough review of the company or investor’s background and business activities.

 For private equity transactions, due diligence can involve two scenarios: